Fusion-stable structures on triangulated categories: Fusion actions on triangulated categories

 \begin{definition}\cite[Prop.~3.3.6]{EGNO} Define \emph{Frobenius-Perron dimension}

-sending any $x\in\KG(\Fu)$ to the maximal non-negative eignevalue of the matrix of left multiplication by $x$ on $\KG(\Fu)$.
-Note that this map extends to $\CC$ and equips which with a $\KG(\Fu)$-structure.
+sending any $x\in\KG(\Fu)$ to the maximal non-negative eigenvalue of the matrix of left multiplication by $x$ on $\KG(\Fu)$.
+Note that this map extends to $\CC$ and equips $\CC$ with a $\KG(\Fu)$-structure.
 Denote by $\CC_{\Fu}$ the complex plane regarded as a $\KG(\Fu)$-module. \end{definition}

-\begin{example} Let $q$ be a formal parameter and consider the fraction field of the ring $\CC(q)$ of complex polynomials of $q$.
+\begin{example} Let $q$ be a formal parameter and consider the fraction field of the ring of complex polynomials of $q$.
 The \emph{$m$-th quantum integer} is defined to be

 When specializing $q=e^{i\pi/h}$ for $h\in\ZZ_+$, we obtain a complex number, denoted by $[m]_h$.

 The \emph{Temperley-Lieb-Jones category} $\TLJ_h$ at $q=e^{i\pi/h}$ is a fusion category over $\CC$ generated by simple objects, denoted by their Frobenius-Perron dimensions (also known as the \emph{quantum dimensions})